TLDR

 Longevity tests.
 Ask to see photos from the end of the reception at a wedding where they worked, not just ceremony photos.
 Hair and makeup that holds through 6-8 hours of dancing, heat, and emotion tells you more than ceremony shots.

 Style compatibility.
 A makeup artist who specializes in bold, editorial looks may not be the right fit if you want a natural, understated look.
-Look for artists whose default style aligns with yours — then review whether they can dial it down or up if needed.
+Look for artists whose default style aligns with yours, then review whether they can dial it down or up if needed.

 Reducing Hair and Makeup Costs

 Have fewer people use the artist.
 Mothers of the couple and bridesmaids can book their own stylists independently at local salons.
 Only the bride and maid of honor use the hired artist.
 This is standard at smaller weddings.
+In your budget, track only the contracted artist’s services — don’t roll in what bridesmaids spend independently, since you’re not responsible for those costs.

 Book a newer artist.
 An artist with 2-3 years of wedding experience is often 30-40% cheaper than one with 5+ years and a full booking calendar.
 The quality difference is real but smaller than the price gap.